CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

    .. figure:: img/Layout_plugins.png
       :align: center

 #.
-A dialogue box will appear; enter the information as shown below and click
+A dialogue box will appear; enter 'QuickMapServices' in the search bar
-   'Install Plugin'.
+   the information as shown below and click 'Install Plugin'.

    .. figure:: img/Layout_quickmap.png
       :align: center